cosmicparadox11/SCAl/README.md

 * Ensure GPU selection (`cuda:0, cuda:1, ...`) matches your hardware.
 *
 ## Acknowledgement
-*This repository is inspired by and builds upon concepts from the SemiFL project.
+*This repository is based on the SemiFL project.